-A tap is when the ball is directed with the hand(s) towards the opponents' basket.
+A tap for a field goal is when the ball is directed with the hand(s) towards the opponents' basket.

-A dunk is when the ball is forced downwards into the opponents' basket with one or both hands.
+A dunk for a field goal is when the ball is forced downwards into the opponents' basket with one or both hands.